 Income from your business will be distributed to you as the sole proprietor, and you will pay tax to the state on that income.

 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual state tax return.
 In most cases, you will pay tax at a rate of 4.25%.

-For further guidance on Michigan’s corporate income tax, check the Department of Treasury website.
-For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
-And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+For further guidance on Michigan's corporate income tax, check the Michigan Department of Treasury.
+For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).